This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 We stopped along the long stretch of beach to collect shells and stretch our legs.

-When it switched to automatic control in the late 80’s the lighthouse keeper’s residences were trashed by vandals.
+When it switched to automatic control in the late 80s the light keeper’s cottage was trashed by vandals.

 A previous lighthouse keeper, Stuart Buchanan upon visiting several years later was devastated at what he saw and made it his mission to restore it to its former glory.